Utkuulas/PrimeNumberChecker/README.md

 ﻿# PrimeNumberChecker

-*This is my very first java project for github*
+*This is a basic program that checks whether input value is prime number or not.*